jamulussoftware/jamuluswebsite/_posts/2022-01-25-Related-Projects.md

 heading: "Other projects related to Jamulus"
 ---

-This document lists a number of third-party projects related to Jamulus, which users may find interesting.
+This document lists a number of third-party projects related to Jamulus that you may find interesting.
 Certainly it is not an official list of officially supported projects.

 <!--more-->